 - Pathological effects due to suppressed nitric oxide utilization, including vasoconstriction, decreased destruction of parasitic organisms, viruses, and malignant cells (by inactivating their respiratory chain enzymes) in alveoli of the lungs, inflammation in blood vessels, disruption of normal neurotransmission, hormonal effects.

-Nose breathing delivers nitric oxide to lungs, blood and cells
+Nose breathing delivers nitric oxide to lungs, blood, and cells

 Normal nose breathing helps us to use our own nitric oxide that is generated in the sinuses.
 The main roles of NO and its effects have been discovered quite recently (in the last 20 years).
 Three scientists even received a Nobel Prize for their discovery that a common drug, nitroglycerin (used by heart patients for almost a century), is transformed into nitric oxide.
 NO dilates blood vessels of heart patients, reducing their blood pressure and heart rate.
 Hence, they can survive a heart attack.

 This substance or gas is produced in various body tissues, including nasal passages.
-As a gas, it is routinely measured in exhaled air coming from nasal passages.
+As a gas, it is routinely measured in the exhaled air coming from nasal passages.
 Therefore, we can't utilize our own nitric oxide, an important hormone, when we start mouth breathing.

 The confirmed functions of nitric oxide are: